October 23, 2005: The day Nadal came back from two sets down to triumph in Madrid

 As usual, the Croatian kept his sportsmanship, declaring: “It was a beautiful feeling to play here and I’m really happy for Rafa because he’s young and will have a lot of victories ahead of him still to come.”

-Improving his game every year to triumph on every surface, Rafael Nadal would claim, on top of his 13 Roland-Garros crowns, two Grand Slam titles on grass at Wimbledon, and five on hard court, one at the 2009 Australian Open, and four at the US Open (2010, 2013, 2017, 2019).
+Improving his game every year to triumph on every surface, Rafael Nadal would claim, on top of his 14 Roland-Garros crowns, two Grand Slam titles on grass at Wimbledon, and five on hard court, two at the Australian Open (2009 and 2022), and four at the US Open (2010, 2013, 2017, 2019).
 However, he would always remain vulnerable on indoor courts, and the 2005 Madrid Open would be his only prestigious success in these conditions.

-Later in 2005, Ivan Ljubicic would lead Croatia to win the Davis Cup for the first time, defeating Slovakia in the final (3-2).
-He would climb as high as world No 3, in 2006.
-That year, he would reach the quarterfinals at the Australian Open and the semi-final at Roland-Garros, which would remain his best Grand Slam performance.
+Later in 2005, Ljubicic would lead Croatia to win the Davis Cup for the first time, defeating Slovakia in the final (3-2).
+He would climb as high as world No 3 in 2006.
+That year, he would reach the quarter-finals at the Australian Open and the semi-final at Roland-Garros, which would remain his best Grand Slam performance.
 The Croatian would claim his biggest title at Indian Wells in 2010, defeating Andy Roddick in the final (7-6, 7-6).
-After his retirement in 2012, Ljubicic would become a coach, working with Milos Raonic (2013-2015) and then with Roger Federer.
+After his retirement in 2012, Ljubicic would become a coach, working with Milos Raonic and then with Roger Federer.

 People in this post